Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 A greener and gentler alternative, and my personal favorite, is the one-two punch of white vinegar and hydrogen peroxide.

-Effective against molds, common germs, and the above-mentioned dangerous bacteria, a hydrogen peroxide concentration of 3 percent or less is recommended – which is the most common solution found in drugstores and pharmacies.
+Effective against mold, common germs, and the above-mentioned dangerous bacteria, a hydrogen peroxide concentration of 3% or less is recommended.
+This is the most common solution found in drugstores and pharmacies.

 At this strength, hydrogen peroxide is biodegradable, friendly to people and the environment, and no protective gear is needed when handling.